 Student learning goals

-5. Expand the network of contacts within the entrepreneurial community.
+6. Expand your network of contacts within the entrepreneurial community.

 General method of instruction

-The class consists of: 1) in-class discussions of assigned reading and case studies; 2) guest lectures by local entrepreneurs, and 3) student presentations of their entrepreneur interview findings and team presentations of opportunity assessments.
+The class consists of: 1) guest lectures by local entrepreneurs, 2) in-class discussions of assigned reading, and 3) student presentations of their entrepreneur interviews and team presentations of business opportunity assessments.